ncuskey/silver-umbrella/README.md

 ## Privacy & Compliance

 ### FERPA/COPPA Compliance
-- **Default Local-Only Mode**: Grammar checking is disabled by default to protect student privacy
+- **API Key Required**: GrammarBot requires an API key for cloud-based grammar checking
+- **Secure Proxy**: API key is kept secure on the server side, never exposed to the browser
-- **No Data Collection**: Student text never leaves the browser unless explicitly enabled
+- **No Data Collection**: Student text is only sent to GrammarBot for grammar checking
 - **Session Data Clearing**: One-click session data clearing for privacy-conscious environments
 - **Transparent Privacy**: Clear indicators show when cloud services are enabled
 - **Educational Focus**: Designed specifically for school environments with privacy requirements

 ### Privacy Controls
-- **Privacy Toggle**: Easy enable/disable of cloud grammar checking
-- **Settings UI**: Intuitive configuration with gear icon settings popover
-- **Self-hosted Support**: Use your own LanguageTool instance for complete control
+- **Secure API Key**: API key is stored securely on the server side
 - **Rate Limiting**: Automatic handling of API rate limits with exponential backoff
 - **Clear Session Data**: Complete reset of all settings and student text

 ### License Compliance
-- **LanguageTool Attribution**: Proper attribution for LanguageTool API usage
+- **GrammarBot Attribution**: Proper attribution for GrammarBot API usage
-- **API Usage**: Compliant with LanguageTool's terms of service
+- **API Usage**: Compliant with GrammarBot's terms of service
-- **Privacy Controls**: FERPA/COPPA compliant with local-only mode by default
+- **Privacy Controls**: FERPA/COPPA compliant with secure API key handling

 ## Debugging